 Refrigerating and Freezing

-Before you put the groceries away, check the temperature of your refrigerator and freezer.
-Your refrigerator should be set for 40°F (5°C) and your freezer should be set to 0°F (–18°C) or lower.
+Set your refrigerator to 40°F (5°C) and your freezer to 0°F (–18°C) or lower.
 These chilly temperatures will help keep any bacteria in your foods from multiplying.
-If your refrigerator doesn't have a thermostat, it's a good idea to invest in a thermometer for the fridge and freezer are at the right temperatures.
+If your refrigerator doesn't have a thermostat, use an appliance thermometer to be sure the fridge and freezer are at the right temperatures.

-Of course, refrigerated and frozen items should be put away first.
+Put away refrigerated and frozen food first.
 Here are some quick tips to remember for foods that need to be kept cool:

 - Keep eggs in the original carton on a shelf in your refrigerator (most refrigerator doors don't keep eggs cold enough).